ArtifactDB/uzuki2/README.md

 **(for version 1.0)**
 Integer or boolean values of -2147483648 were treated as missing.
 Missing floats were represented by [R's NA representation](https://github.com/wch/r-source/blob/869e0f734dc4971c420cf417f5e0d18c0974a5af/src/main/arithmetic.c#L90-L98).
+For strings, each `**/data` dataset may contain a `missing-value-placeholder` attribute.
+If present, this should be a scalar string dataset that specifies the placeholder for missing values.
+Any value of `**/data` that is equal to this placeholder should be treated as missing.
+If no such attribute is present, it can be assumed that there are no missing values.

 ### Factors